-Our longest-running education plank is the Field Trip program (formerly called “School Tours”).
-An average of 2,000 school children per year since 1980 has come through the natural area for a guided natural walk.
-Led by the Education Coordinator or a trained volunteer guide, the content of the walks is geared toward the request of the teacher and the age group.
-The largest subgroup that comes through is elementary school children, ages five-to-nine years old.
+Guided natural walks or field trips is our longest-running program.
+An average of 1,500 school children per year since 1980 has come to the natural area for a field trip.
+Led by the Education Coordinator and his team of trained volunteer guides, the content of the walks is geared toward the request of the teacher and the age group.
+The largest subgroup that comes through is elementary school age children.

 Field trips depend on trained volunteers able to interpret the natural world with young visitors.
-The Education Coordinator trains guides in fall and spring quarters.
+The Education Coordinator trains guides in fall and spring seasons.

 Barn and Farm Hours

-We open the reconstructed barn to the public on Saturdays and Sundays from 2-4 pm from April to Thanksgiving.
+We open the renovated barn to the public on Saturdays and Sundays from 2-4 pm from April to Thanksgiving.
 Visitors are greeted by Barn Docents who explain the history of the barn and walk them through the exhibits and displays as needed.
-Approximately 1500 people come through the barn per year.
-There is a wild fluctuation in how many people come per weekend, based on weather (the barn has no climate control) and competing weekend activities.
-Education would like to see our Barn hours expand and to become a part of the Buy Local/CSA/Local Harvest education network in some form.
+Approximately 2,000 people come through the barn per year.
+The barn is also open for field trips or on request.

-This is a lecture series run by the Education Committee and began in Spring 2014.
-It offers three programs in spring and three in fall.
-Geared toward adults, Ivy Talks uses Ivy Creek as the lens to filter three natural and three cultural history topics.
-This lecture series has been popular since introduction, with a low attendance of 24 and a high beyond the building’s code capacity of 65.
-It happens on the second Sunday of the month in February, March, April (using May as the Spring rain date if snow cancels an event), September, October, and November.
+A lecture series run begun in Spring 2014 offers three programs in spring and three in fall.
+Geared toward adults, Ivy Talks uses Ivy Creek as the lens to filter natural and cultural history topics.
+Past subjects include mushrooms, segregated classrooms, bears, and the endangered species act.
+It happens on the second Sunday of the month at 2 pm in February, March, April (using May as the Spring rain date if snow cancels an event), September, October, and November.

-Little Naturalists (formerly Toddler Time) is an “educational play date” for the under-K crowd.
-Geared toward 3-5-year-olds who each come with their chaperone/parents, the content is always fresh and age-appropriate, and it has a high rate of repeat attendees.
-With an average class of 20 children per month, it’s a definite success and Education recently expanded it to two days per month: second Mondays and last Thursdays, from 10:00 to 11:30 am.
-It is run by volunteers who have a particular affinity for working with this age group and is facilitated by the Education Coordinator.
+Little Naturalists is the opportunity to introduce your youngster to the natural world..
+Geared toward 3-5-year-olds who come with their chaperone/parents, the content is always fresh and age-appropriate, and it has a high rate of repeat attendees.
+Starting in 2019 we'll have it four times a month on the first and third Mondays and second and fourth Thursdays, from 10:00 to 11:30 am.
+It is run by trained volunteers who have a particular affinity for working with this age group and is facilitated by the Education Coordinator.

 ICF-Generated Public Programs